Skip to Main Content Skip to Site Map Skip to Accessibility Statement

 • If a person being treated for acne wishes to use hormonal contraception, consider a combined oral contraceptive pill in preference to the progestogen-only pill.
 See 7.3.1 for COC choices.

-Review first-line treatment at 12 weeks and:
+Review first-line treatment at 12 weeks and

-• In people whose treatment includes an oral antibiotic:
+• in people whose treatment includes an oral antibiotic:

 • if their acne has completely cleared consider stopping the antibiotic but continuing the topical treatment